 Is that true?
 Well, the only thing we can do is to look at the evidence to see if that is what happened the last time the Earth was warm.
 What was sea level during the Medieval Climate Optimum?
 Or the Roman Warm Period?
 Pretty much what it is now, really.
 Where were the deserts then?
 Pretty much where they are now.
 And so on.

 Now this sea level rise thing is really interesting.
 Places like the Maldives are claiming that the sea level rise caused by anthropogenic global warming (AGW) is drowning their archipelago.
 It is true that sea level has been rising – pretty much since the end of the last glacial maximum (14,000 years ago), since which time it has risen about 130 meters (that’s about 400 feet).
 Recent measurements show a definite slow down in the rate of the rise, however.
+As a final note on this little charade, four new airports are being constructed in the Maldives – if they are afraid of being submerged, why are they spending hundreds of millions on new airports?

 Now there are two causes of island submergence – sea level can actually rise – or the island(s) could be sinking, which is a very common thing among oceanic islands.
 One thing is certain – there is NO evidence that sea level rise was/is caused by AGW – especially because atmospheric temperatures have decreased slightly in recent years and sea surface temperatures have not increased.